AuroragitAA/biopyimage/README.md

 Automatically selects the best segmentation method based on image characteristics.

 #### Watershed
 Ideal for images with overlapping or touching cells.
-Uses distance transform and local maxima detection.
+Uses distance transform and local max detection.

 #### Threshold
 Simple binary thresholding with morphological cleaning.
 Good for high-contrast images.